fortunejs/fortune/lib/README.md

 # Codebase

-Written in ES6 and transpiled down to ES5 using Babel.
+Written in ES6 with performance and Node.js compatibility in mind, transpiled to ES5 using Babel in the browser.

 ## Adapter